 1. Promote Your Brand

-Your priority in customer service is becoming a brand ambassador.
+One of the objectives of customer service is to promote your brand by becoming a brand ambassador.
 Your support team, be it a salesperson or an entire call centre, are always on the frontlines.
 They’re talking to customers firsthand and ensuring customer satisfaction and loyalty are achieved.

 As a soldier spearheading the frontlines of the battle, your agents must convince customers to stay loyal to your brand.